YS-P/SDOclust/README.md

 # SDOclust

 ## Overview
-This project aims to develop a parallelized version of SDOclust and evaluate its performance against baseline SDOclust and established clustering methods.
+This project aims to develop a split based parallel wrapper pipeline around SDOclust and evaluate its performance against baselines.

 ## Methodology
 1. Data Splitting